Friends of Alton Station

 The Bridge Today

 The pictures above are to illustrate some of the features of the footbridge today.
-Whilst the internal matchboards have gone from the centre section of the bridge, they survive on the flight of stairs on platforms 2 & 3.
+Whilst the internal match-boarding has gone from the centre section of the bridge, they survive on the flight of stairs on platforms 2 & 3.
 A lot of original features have survived, including the cross bracing of the balustrade, hidden behind the panelling.
 The bridge has served Altonians for well over a century, but the modern requirement for access for all led to a new bridge being built further along the platform.
-Once this was opened, it turned the historic or heritage footbridge into an extra burden for Network Rail and South West Trains.
+Once this was opened, it turned the historic or heritage footbridge into an extra burden for Network Rail and South Western Railway.
 In the end it comes down to who is going to pay to make the bridge safe and to restore it for posterity, and that's why there have been protracted negotiations to save the bridge.
 To read more see: Restoring 1892 Footbridge.

 HISTORY Page Index

 The Ladies of Alton

 Click on these links, or use the drop-down menu above to navigate between the pages.